DanielMax937/github-search/README.md

 **What happens during indexing:**
 - Repository is cloned to `.temp/` directory in project root
-- Gemini CLI analyzes the entire codebase
+- Gemini CLI analyzes the entire codebase (generates overview and use cases)
+- Analysis is automatically translated to Chinese and saved in database
 - Output is chunked and embedded using LangChain
-- Chunks are stored in the vector database
+- Chunks are stored in the vector database with embeddings
 - Temporary directory is automatically cleaned up after indexing

+**📝 Analysis Storage:**
+- English analysis is chunked and embedded for RAG search
+- Chinese translation (`analysis_zh`) is stored in the `repositories` table
+- You can access the Chinese analysis via API: `GET /api/repos/{id}` → `analysis_zh` field

 ### Chatting with Repositories